silnrsi/encoding-converters-core/ReadMe.md

 1. Run a release build for both 32 and 64bit
 2. Increase the version in Package.nuspec
 3. Run 'nuget.exe pack' from the root directory of the repository

+## Developer notes

+See [this](https://software.sil.org/silconverters/silconverters-developer/) webpage for hints on using the EncConverters core in your application